FILM TAX CREDIT PROGRAM

 The Film Tax Credit Program provides incentives to qualified production companies that produce feature films, television series, relocated television series, television pilots, films for television, and/or incur post-production costs associated with the original creation of these productions.
 Program credits of $420 million per year can be allocated and used to encourage companies to produce film projects in New York and help create and maintain film industry jobs.
 Of the $420 million, there is a set-aside for the post-production credit that will be increased from the current $7 million to $25 million per year beginning in 2015.

 Production companies may be eligible to receive a fully refundable credit of 30 percent of qualified production costs and post-production costs incurred in New York State (NYS).
-An additional 5 percent credit is available for post-production costs incurred in Upstate NY, outside the Metropolitan Commuter Transportation District (MCTD).
+An additional 5 percent credit may be available for post-production costs incurred in Upstate NY, outside the Metropolitan Commuter Transportation District (MCTD).
 The MCTD includes New York City, Dutchess, Nassau, Orange, Putnam, Rockland, Suffolk, and Westchester counties.

 For the period 2015-2019, productions with budgets over $500,000 can receive an additional 10 percent credit on qualified labor expenses incurred in the following counties: